lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 ## XMSS^MT Signature Algorithm

-The id-alg-xmssmt-hashsig public key OID is also used to specify that an XMSS^MT signature was generated on the full message, i.e. the message was not hashed before being processed by the XMSS^MT signature algorithm.
+The id-alg-xmssmt-hashsig OID is used to specify that an XMSS^MT signature was generated on the full message, i.e. the message was not hashed before being processed by the XMSS^MT signature algorithm.